“If you don’t have enemies, you’re doing something wrong.” –John Piper

 Ever feel like nothing is going your way?
 Does God seem absent or far away?
-Are you tired of trying to get His attention?
+Why does it feel like someone is after me?
 I think we all have felt this way at one time or another.
 Like the rug has been pulled out from under our feet.
 Like we can’t gain our bearings.

 We often forget that we have an enemy in the spiritual realm; he is downright mad and ornery.
 His primary objective is to derail believers in an attempt for us to turn our back on God.
 According to John 10:10, Satan’s mission statement is to steal, to kill, and to destroy everything God is accomplishing in your life.
 Now, if you ask me, that doesn’t seem fair.
 Why are we are on his bad side?
 Why is he chasing me down?

 Remember, you are not alone.
 Satan was trying to destroy Jesus as well.
 And if Jesus was not off limits…well then, hello…neither are you or I.